 , that considers both your risk tolerance and time to retirement.

-DON'T: 1.
-Pour all your money into the funds that returned the most last year.
+1. Pour all your money into the funds that returned the most last year.

 This strategy can be hit-or-miss and will likely increase the overall risk to your portfolio.
 It also will throw a diversified portfolio approach off-kilter.
 Chasing returns is one of the biggest mistakes the average investor makes.

 Six steps can get your retirement investing on the right track.

 2. Try to act like a professional day-trader with your retirement savings.

 Day-traders are professional investors who watch their investments constantly and make trades several times per day in order to profit from intraday price changes in specific stocks.
 By contrast, retirement investors should be focused on long-term investing and should not attempt to time short-term market movements.

 Many 401(k) investors are over-invested in company stock, one of the riskiest investments in a 401(k) plan.
 Remember: a mutual fund provides diversification across a number of companies, whereas company stock is dependent on the performance of a single company.
 Most advisers, Smart401k included, suggest that you limit your investment in company stock to 10% or less of your total retirement plan investment.

 4. Completely avoid risk, particularly if you’re several years or decades from retirement.

 Sticking everything in a money market fund guarantees you will not fully participate in any growth the stock market experiences.
 If you can afford the time to ride out shorter-term market volatility, it makes sense to have some exposure to equity-focused funds.